 P.S.
 If you know the difference, I can recommend a good OCD therapist.

 SOFT AND SURREAL MAKE AN INTERESTING TABLE COMBINATION

 I keep using the word pop to describe this table.
 I suppose all these lips make me think of Lichtenstein or Kate Spade.
 But, there’s also a little something surreal about this particular table scape.
 Maybe it’s because I decided to pair all of my floating lips with vases that look like heads exploding with flowers.
 Lovely heads, but heads not the less.
 What can I say?
 I like to keep things weird.

-I added wood charges from Target to make my design a little more down-to-earth, then continued the whimsy with black and white patterned napkins from World Market that feature avant-garde leaves (or feathers according to Liz.)
+I added Acacia Wood Charges from Target to make my design a little more down-to-earth, then continued the whimsy with Black and White Patterned Napkins from World Market that feature avant-garde leaves (or feathers according to Liz.)
 Either way, they are kind of natural and super cool, so who cares.

 for FLORAL ARRANGEMENTS THAT TAKE ON A LIFE OF THEIR OWN